joshglenn/react-native-wiki/Repository-Management-Oncall.md

-The current oncall is: none.
-Interested in helping out?
-Reach out to @hramos.
+The current oncall is: @hramos.

 The oncall rotation is as follows:

 - @hramos
 - You?

+Interested in helping out?
+Reach out to @hramos.

 ## Oncall Responsibilities